StrangeBeeCorp/docs/docs/thehive/user-guides/key-performance-indicators/measure-case-management-performance.md

 ## Measure the performance of a specific case

-Two options are available:
+Two options are available to measure a case's performance:

-* In a case description:
+**In a case description:**

 1. [Locate the case you want to check](../analyst-corner/cases/search-for-cases/find-a-case.md).